purrlab/purrlab.github.io/_people/jimenez-sanchez.md

 status: Current
 position: Postdoctoral researcher
 email: amji@itu.dk
-themes: [Fairness, Medical Imaging, Curriculum Learning, Domain Adaptation, Federated Learning]
+themes: [Fairness, MetaData, Datasets, Medical Imaging, Curriculum Learning, Domain Adaptation, Federated Learning]
+description: Amelia is a Postdoctoral Researcher at the IT University of Copenhagen.
+Her research interests are in the broad areas of medical imaging, representation learning and data science.
+She has experience developing algorithms to deal with label noise, limited amounts of data and class-imbalance, problems that are fairly common in medical datasets.
+She is working on the project “Making Metadata Count”.
+Before joining ITU, she received a degree in Telecommunications Engineering from the University of Granada, a Master of Science in Biomedical Computing from the Technical University of Munich and her Ph.D. from Pompeu Fabra University.
+You can find more info about her at her personal website [https://ameliajimenez.github.io/](https://ameliajimenez.github.io/) or [Twitter](https://twitter.com/ameliajimsan).
 ---

 References